elucian/bee/syntax/structure.md

 ```

 **note:**
-* private members are visible in current module and do not require _scoping_ notation;
+* private members are visible in current component and do not require _scoping_ notation;
-* public members are visible from external modules using _scoping_ notation;
+* public members are visible from external components using _scoping_ notation;

 ## Comments